determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

  Singularity Known Issues
 **************************

-Launching a PBS jobs with an experiment configuration which includes an embedded double quote character (") may cause the job to fail with the json.decoder.JSONDecodeError unless you have Singularity 3.10 or greater or Apptainer 1.1 or greater.
+Launching a PBS job with an experiment configuration that includes an embedded double quote character (") may cause the job to fail unless you have Singularity 3.10 or greater or Apptainer 1.1 or greater.
+For example, the error might be the json.decoder.JSONDecodeError or the experiment log may contain ``source: /.inject-singularity-env.sh:224:1563: "export" must be followed by names or assignments`` and ``RuntimeError: missing environment keys [DET_MASTER, DET_CLUSTER_ID, DET_AGENT_ID, DET_SLOT_IDS, DET_TASK_ID, DET_ALLOCATION_ID, DET_SESSION_TOKEN, DET_TASK_TYPE], is this running on-cluster?``

+The version of Singularity is detected by the HPC Launcher invoking the singularity command and checking for the ``--no-eval`` option.
+If the singularity command is not on the path for the HPC launcher or is of an inconsistent version with the compute nodes, embedded double quote characters may still not work.

 ************************
  Apptainer Known Issues